LuiggiTorricelli/zos_smpe_apply/README.md

 ## Example Playbook

-On the scenario below, the role `zos_smpe_apply` is being used to apply the PTFs UI97000 and UI91000 and APAR PH12345 to the target zone `ZONEAAA`.
+On the scenario below, the role `zos_smpe_apply` is being used to apply the fictitionous PTFs UI97000 and UI91000 and APAR PH12345 to the target zone `ZONEAAA`.
 The SMP/E CSI data set is `SMPE.GLOBAL.CSI`.
 The CHECK attribute is required to first verify the apply process for the specified SYSMODs.
 All system hold actions also needs to be bypassed.

 Note that `bypass.holdsystem` is being informed as an empty dictionary.
 That would translate to `BYPASS(HOLDSYSTEM)` on the SMP/E APPLY command.

+See that `smpe_smppts` is not being informed.
+This way, it is not added to the GIMSMP program call, causing it to look for the SMPPTS data set on the SMP/E CSI DDDEF entry.

     - hosts: zos_server
       roles: